Dubrovnik Travel Guide

 Things to do in Dubrovnik: The cable car to Mt.
 Srđ

 Just in front of Dubrovnik, Lokrum Island is inviting you for an escape from town’s crowd.
-For many reasons, this island is a favorite excursion destination reachable by 10 min tourist boat drive from town’s harbor.
+This island is a favorite excursion destination reachable by 10 min tourist boat drive from town’s harbor.
+What is so interesting about Lokrum Island?

-3. You can visit the Benedictine monastery complex from 11th century, built to face an open sea for the strategic safeguarding of Dubrovnik.
+3. You can visit the Benedictine monastery complex from 11th century built to face an open sea for the strategic safeguarding of Dubrovnik

-4. There is a restaurant where you can take a break and taste excellent food, or you can have a picnic somewhere on this amazing island.
+4. There is a restaurant where you can take a break and taste excellent food or you can have a picnic somewhere on this amazing island.

-More info on Lokrum Island and boat time table visit Lokrum Island Official website.
+More info on Lokrum Island and boat timetable visit Lokrum Island Official website.

 Things to do in Dubrovnik: Benedictine Monastery on Lokrum Island